alexbishop/zig-rbtree/README.md

 If you don't like this implementation, here are some alternatives which either solve the same problem or a similar problem:

-  - [Haeryu/rbtree](https://github.com/Haeryu/rbtree): stores a red-black tree in a array
+  - [Haeryu/rbtree](https://github.com/Haeryu/rbtree): stores a red-black tree in an array
   - [Zig standard library](https://github.com/ziglang/std-lib-orphanage/blob/master/std/rb.zig):
         the now orphaned implementation which used to appear in the zig standard library
   - [JamesErrington/zig-rbtree](https://github.com/JamesErrington/zig-rbtree)